I walked across an empty land

 “How old are you?”
 Jim asked.

 “Me too!
-Well…I will be in three months.”
+In a few weeks.”
 He floated on his back.
 “What grade are you in?”

 “In school.
 Like, I’m in second, but I could have moved to third already if I really wanted to.”